-Showing promise from its earliest beginnings, Orava Quartet has been invited to perform in Canada, the United States, United Arab Emirates, China, Hong Kong, Singapore and Philippines, as well as for Queen Sofia of Spain and Pope Benedict XVI.
-As graduate Quartet-in-Residence at the University of Colorado (USA), they had the privilege of working with the world-renowned Takács Quartet from 2012-2014.
-During this time the Quartet were selected to be part of the Juilliard String Quartet Seminar in New York City, and toured extensively in the US including at the National Gallery in Washington, D.C..
-The Quartet also made their debut at the Sydney Opera House for VIVID Festival (in PLANETARIUM: Sufjan Stevans, Bryce Dessner and Nico Muhly) and won two major awards at the 2013 Asia Pacific Chamber Music Competition in Melbourne, including the Musica Viva Australia Tony Berg Award for ‘Most Outstanding Australian Ensemble’.
+Selected by Deutsche Grammophon for its historic, first Australian recording release in 2018, received with widespread critical acclaim, Orava Quartet has performed throughout North America, the UAE, and Asia, as well as playing for Queen Sofia of Spain and Pope Benedict XVI.
+As graduate Quartet-in-Residence at the University of Colorado (USA), they worked closely with the world-renowned Takács Quartet from 2012-2014, and performed extensively in the US including at the National Gallery in Washington, D.C.
+The Quartet also made their debut at the Sydney Opera House Concert Hall for VIVID Festival with Sufjan Stevens and won major awards at the 2013 Asia Pacific Chamber Music Competition in Melbourne, including the Musica Viva Australia Tony Berg Award for ‘Most Outstanding Australian Ensemble’.

 For more information visit oravaquartet.com.

 ABC Classic FM, live for Musica Viva Tasmania (2017)

 In April 2022, the Oravas are heading into the studio to record their much-anticipated second album.
 The Oravas are open to receiving donations through the Australian Cultural Fund to help support this project.
 Read more about the project here.